2024 Phoenix Mercury season

 The 2024 Phoenix Mercury season was the 27th season for the Phoenix Mercury of the Women's National Basketball Association, and their first season under new general manager Nick U'Ren and head coach Nate Tibbetts.
-Prior to the season, interim coach Nikki Blue's contract was not renewed, and Tibbets was hired on October 18, 2023.
+Prior to the season, interim coach Nikki Blue's contract was not renewed, and Tibbetts was hired on October 18, 2023.

 The season tipped off on Tuesday, May 14, 2024, against the Las Vegas Aces in Las Vegas.
 The Mercury would go on to lose that game 80–89.
 However, they would win the next three games, including a ten-point win at Las Vegas, and three-point wins over Atlanta and Washington.
 However, they lost their final four games of the month, including a game against Connecticut where they scored only 47 points.
 They ended May 3–5.
 They began June by defeating Los Angeles at home.
 They lost in Seattle before winning their next two games.
 They would lose to Las Vegas before winning their next two games.
 The Mercury lost two of their last three games in June to finish to month 6–4.
 They opened July with a loss before winning their next three matches, including two against Dallas.
 THe would lose two games, before winning the final game before the Olympic break against Washington.
 They finished July 4–3.
 Their up and down season continued after the Olympic break as they alternated wins and losses for the first five games of the month.
 They finished the month by losing two games to finish 3–4.
 They entered September in the hunt for a playoff spot and lost four of their first five games in the month.
 However, they defeated Chicago and Los Angeles before losing the final game of the season to Seattle.
 The Mercury finished the month 3–5 and the season 19–21.

 Their record saw them finish seventh in the WNBA, which qualified them for the playoffs.
 They faced off against the second seeded Minnesota Lynx in the First Round of the playoffs.
 They lost both games in Minnesota to lose the series two games to zero.
 The first game was closer as it finished 95–102, while the second was 88–101.
 Their nineteen wins more than doubled their win total from a season ago.
 It was the second time they qualified for the playoffs and were swept in the First Round in the past three years.